-The Walled Garden is at the far side of the Lake, opposite the Bird Garden and about 20 minutes walk from the Courtyard.
+The Walled Garden is at the far side of the Lake, opposite the Ferry and about 20 minutes walk from the Courtyard.

 It is the oldest garden at Harewood and was already under construction when building at Harewood House began in 1759.
 Its purpose was to provide the kitchens there with the finest fresh fruit and vegetables.